Beyond the Millennium Development Goals

 The discussions in New York during the UN General Assembly last month were very positive and the Secretary General mentioned disablity in his speech at the start of the one day summit on the MDGs.
 However, unfortunately the outcome document from this meeting doesn't mention disability, so there is clearly more work to be done!
 The UN Open Working Group on Sustainable Development Goals is now taking over the work on the post 2015 framework and so we will be doing all we can to influence them.

-Whilst in New York, Lynne Featherstone, UK Under Secretary of State for International Development, made a very encouraging speech about the Department for International Development (DFID)'s commitment to disability.
-The speech included an announcement that DFID will now only be funding the building of schools that are accessible to children with disabilities, and we will be lobbying to ensure those schools are accessible for deafblind children.
+Whilst in New York, Lynne Featherstone, UK Under Secretary of State for International Development, made a very encouraging speech about the Foreign, Commonwealth & Development Office (FCDO)'s commitment to disability.
+The speech included an announcement that FCDO will now only be funding the building of schools that are accessible to children with disabilities, and we will be lobbying to ensure those schools are accessible for deafblind children.

 Lucy Drescher is Policy & Support Officer for Sense International